 How do I know if the product is viable without significant investment up front?

-Now, Jones Pierce Architects offers an easy way to get the answers.
+Now, Jones Pierce Studios offers an easy way to get the answers.
 The Jones Pierce Viability Study is a comprehensive look at your particular project.
 It includes everything you need to know to determine project viability:

 - As-built plan drawings